SuperIlu/lib16/README.md

 OPL2 code was ported from [ArduinoOPL2](https://github.com/DhrBaksteen/ArduinoOPL2).

+Elk in prj04 is original from [Cesanta Software](https://github.com/cesanta/elk).
+It was ported to OpenWatcom and hex number literals were added.

 Be warned: the rad disk access code ist mostly untested, use at you own risk!

 ### files/directories